staff picks image.png

 Tell Them My Name, by Laura Maya

 Tell Them My Name captures the magic that happens when two Himalayan farmers who've never left their village find themselves navigating European metros with their unlikely French-Australian companions.
 Laura Maya's unique and extraordinary true story proves the most impossible dreams can bloom from the most unlikely friendships.
 Four strangers speaking barely a common language decide to adopt each other as family, creating a month-long cross-cultural odyssey that transforms everyone involved and will leave you believing in the beautiful absurdity of human connection.
-Highly recommended - this is the best travel book we have read all year!
+The journey begins when Laura and her French husband David arrive as volunteers in Dar Kumari and Nar Bahadur's remote Nepali village — reachable only on foot, without electricity — and ends with the couple inviting their adopted "Aama" and "Baba" to experience life in Europe, traveling together through six countries.
+Highly recommended - this is the best travel book we have read in years.

 A Walk in the Woods, by Bill Bryson